-- 6.1 As part of the Council's strategic, service and financial planning process for 2020/21, the Policy & Resources Committee approved (Minute No PR 31/19 refers) the assumption for services to factor into their forecasts a 4% increase in all fees and charges that are not set by statute.
-However, Heads of Service would need to take account of demand, affordability and vulnerability. - Whilst there is no proposed increase in pre-application fees, the current demand for the existing pre-application service is expected to balance the income budget. - 6.3 Street naming and numbering fees and Land Charges fees are to be increased by 4%.
+- 6.1 As part of the Council's strategic, service and financial planning process for 2020/21, the Policy & Resources Committee approved (Minute No PR 31/19 refers) the assumption for services to factor into their forecasts a 3% increase in all fees and charges that are not set by statute.
+However, Heads of Service would need to take account of demand, affordability and vulnerability. - 6.2 Whilst there is no proposed increase in pre-application fees, the current demand for the existing pre-application service is expected to balance the income budget. - 6.3 Street naming and numbering fees and Land Charges fees are to be increased by 3%.
 These services are provided on a cost recovery basis.
-The service costs have been reviewed as part of this proposed increase.
+The service costs have been reviewed as part of this proposed increase. - 6.4 The Parking Services budgets including fees and charges are being continually reviewed as a separate exercise.